 Both the Pixel and OnePlus 3 are metal and glass-bodied phones, with aluminium unibodies.
 The Pixel and Pixel XL are 8.5mm thick, while the OnePlus 3 is a more wafer-like 7.35mm.
 So the OnePlus 3 is thinner, but which phone looks better?
 After all, size isn't everything.

 At a glance, we gave this category to the Pixel thanks to its cool two-tone back, which puts a slight spin on the otherwise iPhone-esque design.
-However, once we had the phone in hand, we couldn't help but feel like the plastic panel cheapened the overall appeal of the device, taking away from its flagship credentials.
+However, once we had the phone in hand, we ultimately weren't all that impressed by the design or feel of the phone.
+It doesn't live up to its inspiration, to be quite frank.

 The OnePlus 3's all-metal backing might be more typical, but it's also refined and feels like a phone that should cost twice as much as it does.
 Unfortunately, the Pixel gives off the opposite impression, particularly since it really does cost twice as much here.

 Screen: Display of power

 The OnePlus 3 has a 5.5in 1080p OLED screen, protected by Gorilla Glass 4.
 Google’s standard Pixel offers a 5in 1080p AMOLED screen, also protected by Gorilla Glass 4.
 So there’s not a great deal of daylight between these phones’ screens, especially with their OLED DNA, which means punchy colours, and rich, true black.

 While the slightly larger OnePlus 3 screen means the crispness is technically a hair lesser, you won't notice it on a handheld screen: both displays look great, and whether you like it larger or slightly smaller is entirely up to preference.
 We're calling this even.